Azure Honeypot: Mapping Global Threats in Real-Time

 Turn on Microsoft Defender for Servers for the subscription and the log-honeypot workspace.

-There was no data collection under the Azure subscription, only for the workspace.
+There was no data collection at the Azure subscription level, only at the workspace level.

 Go back to the log analytics workspace page.
 Click on the Log-Honeypot workspace.
 Then click on the Virtual Machine.

 After clicking on the Virtual Machine, click on “Connect”.
-This allows the logs of the Virtual Machine to go to this log analytics workspace.
+This allows the Virtual Machine logs to be sent to this log analytics workspace.

 Navigate back to your dashboard and click on your virtual machine again.
 You can connect with it by clicking the connect button.